fmpss1/nodejs_code/README.md

+# Project: Scalable Clustering with Node.js

-# Project: Multi-access and multi-competition
+Special atention on multi-access and multi-competition

 ## Arquitecture and Design